cresset-template/cresset/README.md

 ## Compose as Best Practice

+Docker Compose is a far superior option to using custom shell scripts for each environment.
+Not only does it gather all variables and commands for both build and run into a single file, but its native integration with Docker means that it makes complicated Docker setups simple to implement.

 I wish to emphasize that using Docker Compose this way is a general-purpose technique that does not depend on anything about this project.
 As an example, an image from the NVIDIA NGC PyTorch repository